PiotrKontny/GameLore/README.md

 ---

 ## Features

-- **User registration and login** – Account creation, authentication, and secure session handling
+- **User authentication system** - Registration, login, JWT-based authentication, and secure session handling
-- **User profile management** – Editing personal data and uploading a profile picture
+- **User profile management** - Updating username, changing password, and uploading a custom profile picture
-- **Game catalogue browsing** – Searching and viewing detailed information about supported games
+- **Game catalogue browsing** - Viewing all games stored in the database, searching by title, filtering by genre, and sorting results
+- **External game search** - Finding games not present in the local database using automated web scraping (MobyGames)
-- **Automated data acquisition** – Fetching game metadata and story content from external sources (e.g., Wikipedia, MobyGames)
+- **Automated data acquisition** - Fetching game metadata from MobyGames and Wikipedia, including support for DLCs, special editions, compilations, and games without storyline data
-- **Plot processing and summarization** – Storing full plot texts and generating summaries using NLP models
+- **Full plot extraction** - Parsing and cleaning storyline sections from Wikipedia or fallback descriptions from MobyGames, stored in structured markdown format
+- **Plot summarization (NLP)** - Generating concise storyline summaries using a Hugging Face Transformer model
-- **AI-powered chatbot** – Answering user questions about a selected game's narrative
+- **AI-powered chatbot** - Interactive Q&A module using an LLM via OpenRouter.ai, answering questions about the selected game’s narrative
-- **User activity history** – Tracking recently viewed games for quick access
+- **User activity history** - Tracking all visited game pages with search, sorting, and deletion options
+- **Chat history management** - Saving all chatbot conversations per game, with the ability to revisit or delete them at any time
-- **Game rating system** – Allowing users to rate games and manage their personal library
+- **Game rating system** - Allowing users to rate games from 1-10 and displaying overall user rating statistics
-- **Administrator panel** – Managing users and games
+- **Administrator panel** - Managing users and games, editing game scores, deleting entries, and re-scraping game data with automatic summary regeneration

 ---